 Here is the antique wardrobe that Brian and the shop owner pulled from the wall to sell us as an “armoire.”
 Yes we were young and poor.
 Picture it with the sides cracked and full of holes with only partial molding on top and rusted hardware.

-On the left is during it’s “deconstruction.”
+On the right is during its “deconstruction.”
 That’s the tongue-and-groove panelling from the back leaning against the frame.
 He continued to take all the rest off, rebuilding it to be sturdier inside and out.
 And it needs to be sturdy because that old-growth fir makes it h.e.a.v.y. to move.

 Here it is now in our temporary living room (while we work on the farmhouse fixer):